SyntaxSolutions/csvreader-net/README.md

 # csvreader-net
-A simple .Net library used to read comma-separated values (CSV) files
+A simple .Net library used to read comma-separated values (CSV) from a file or data stream.